WADL (TV)

 WADL (channel 38) is a television station licensed to Mount Clemens, Michigan, United States, serving the Detroit area as an affiliate of MyNetworkTV.
-Locally owned by the Adell Broadcasting Corporation, the station maintains studios and transmitter facilities on Adell Drive in Clinton Township.
+Locally owned by Kevin Adell via his company Adell Broadcasting, the station maintains studios and transmitter facilities on Adell Drive in Clinton Township.
+Adell's sister company, Adell Radio Group, owns WFDF, a talk radio station in the same market, as well as religious broadcaster The Word Network.

-WADL's transmitter tower is shorter and located farther east than the market's other major stations; as a result, its broadcasting radius does not reach the western and southern portions of the market.
+WADL's transmitter tower is shorter and located farther east than the market's other major stations; as a result, its broadcasting radius does not reach the western and southwestern portions of the Detroit metro, and its over-the-air signal is marginal in Windsor and Essex County, Ontario, Canada.
 Therefore, the station relies on cable and satellite carriage to reach the entire market.

-WADL has announced that it would affiliate with MyNetworkTV beginning September 20, 2021, with WMYD (the former MyNetworkTV affiliate) then becoming an independent station.

 History

 Early history

 Although Adell Broadcasting filed for an application for the channel 38 license on September 25, 1985, it took four years for WADL to begin broadcasting, signing on the air for the first time on May 20, 1989.
 The station was founded by Franklin Z. Adell, previously the owner of an automotive parts supplier company.
 His son Kevin Adell joined the company after graduating from Arizona State University in 1988.
 Its original programming blocks were filled with mostly Home Shopping Network programs, religious shows and other paid programming, classic movies and hourly blocks of the syndicated music video show Hit Video USA.
 In 1990, it began running several hours of syndicated programs.

 In 1992, channel 38 began running CBS shows that were preempted by that network's then-affiliate WJBK-TV (channel 2).
 Despite its relationship with WJBK, WADL was barely competitive in the ratings at first.
 Most of the stronger syndicated programs had been acquired by Fox affiliate WKBD-TV (channel 50; which, for all intents and purposes, was programmed as an independent as Fox did not carry a full week's worth of programming until 1993) and fellow independent station WXON (channel 20, now WMYD).
 There simply was not enough programming to go around, even for a market as large as Detroit.
 Channel 38 faced an additional problem in the form of CBC-owned CBET (channel 9) in Windsor, which owned the Detroit market rights to other syndicated programs.
 It relied mostly on paid programming; the few entertainment shows seen on WADL's schedule consisted of barter programming.